-The union is currently circulating a petition that would require Palo Alto voters to approve any decision to reduce Fire Department staff or close a fire station.
+The union is circulating a petition that would require Palo Alto voters to approve any decision to reduce Fire Department staff or close a fire station.
 The petition needs to garner 5,442 signatures by mid-June to qualify for the November ballot.

 "They want someone to come in and say, 'You have too many firefighters,' so that they can take it into negotiations and hold it over our heads and tell us they have to reduce firefighters," Spitaleri told the Weekly.
 "This is a good example for why we think the public should weigh in on whether public safety is adequate."

-Parrott was chosen by a committee of high-level fire officials and financial analysts from the Utilities Department and the Administrative Services Department, Fire Chief Nick Marinaro told the committee.
+The consultant was chosen by a committee of high-level fire officials and financial analysts from the Utilities Department and the Administrative Services Department, Fire Chief Nick Marinaro told the committee.